balena-io/balena-cli-masterclass/README.md

 long version (for example, the `DASHBOARD URL` field in the output above shows the entire UUID for the device).

-Be aware that there are ways to download, configure and provision an application image via balena CLI, but as some extra work is required to create a provisioning image (to allow greater flexibility) we'll go into that in the advanced masterclass.
+Be aware that there are ways to download, configure and provision a Fleet image via balena CLI, but as some extra work is required to create a provisioning image (to allow greater flexibility) we'll go into that in the advanced masterclass.

 ### 3. Pushing Code to a Device

-Once an application has been created, we want to be able to push code to it.
+Once a Fleet has been created, we want to be able to push code to it.
 There are a couple of ways to do this, but the most common is that of using `balena push`.
 See the [balena push](https://www.balena.io/docs/learn/deploy/deployment/#balena-push) docs to learn more about the command.
 Alternatively, you can use legacy method of pushing code via `git push`.
 You